asdumitrescu/World-of-Games/README.md

 ***
 ### Web Service

-The web service is a Flask application that exposes a RESTful API for retrieving scores.
-The API has two endpoints:
+The web service is a Flask application that runs an html code and will show the scores inside a browser.

-/: Accepts a GET request and returns an HTML page that displays the user's name and score from the "name.txt" and "scores.txt" files, respectively.
+The main route (/): Accepts a GET request and returns an HTML page that displays the user's name and score from the "name.txt" and "scores.txt" files, respectively.

-/last_score: Accepts a GET request and returns an HTML page that displays the user's name and last score from the "last_score.txt" file.

-This end-to-end test is triggered in Jenkins and uses Selenium to open a browser, navigate to the web service, and check that the displayed score is between 1 and 1000.
-If the score is valid, the test passes; otherwise, it fails.
+It can be started by running the MainScores.py file located in Scores folder as following:

+Open terminal ===> Navigate to Scores folder ===> Run the following command:

+#### python3 MainScores.py

+After running the above command you can access it here: http://localhost:5000/

+It can be also runned inside a docker container by navigating to Scores folder and running the following command:

+#### docker-compose build

+#### docker-compose up

+You can access it after running the above commands here: http://172.25.0.5:5000

 ***
 ## **How to Use**

 To start the games, please run the following command in your terminal after you navigate to the main directory of the project:

-### python MainGame.py

-***
-**In case first option doesn't work try**:
-***
-### python3 MainGame.py
+#### python3 MainGame.py
-### "python3" you can use for the other modules this option in case using the normal command wont work.

 This will start the main menu, where you have too enter your name and where you will select the game you want to play with the desired difficulty.

-To start the web service, please run the following command in your terminal after navigating to Scores folder:

-### python MainScores.py
 ***
 To run the end-to-end test, please run the following command in your terminal after navigating to tests folder and after you have the web service running locally:

-### python e2e.py
+#### python3 e2e.py
 ***
 ### Project Requirments